AntonHellbe/Competitve_Programming/README.md

 - [ ] 10078 - The Art Gallery
 - [ ] 10245 - The Closest Pair Problem

-Link to UVA Online where are the problems are located: https://uva.onlinejudge.org/index.php
+Link to UVA Online where the problems are located: https://uva.onlinejudge.org/index.php